 Professional Registrations and Memberships:

-Eaton, J, Hesketh, E and Duncan, K (in press), Modification of the Coventry Grid Interview (Flackhill et al, 2017) to include the Pathological Demand Avoidant Profile, Good Autism Practice.
+Eaton, J, Hesketh, E and Duncan, K (2018), Modification of the Coventry Grid Interview (Flackhill et al, 2017) to include the Pathological Demand Avoidant Profile, Good Autism Practice.

 Ellen Hesketh -